BadImplant: Injection-based Multi-Targeted Graph Backdoor Attack: Robustness Against Certified Defense

+Figure \ref{fig:rs_defense_analysis}(a--e) illustrates the evaluation of our \texttt{BadImplant} against the randomized smoothing defense mechanism across five datasets with various noise intensity.
+The results exhibit the resilience of our proposed framework against noise-based defense, where the ASRs remain high despite noise is pumped to a level that substantially disrupts the model's primary classification objective.

+On MNIST dataset, the average ASR is above 90\% even when the noise severity degrades the clean accuracy from 90\% to 60\%.
+Similar pattern of ASR and CA was observed for CIFAR-10 and ENZYMES datasets.
+With the increased noise standard deviation, average ASR on CIFAR-10 remains around 80\%, despite the model's clean accuracy drops down to the half.
+As shown in Figure \ref{fig:RS_ENZYMES}, the ENZYMES dataset also exhibits comparable resilience, where the average ASR retains about 80\% yet clean accuracy declines to approximately 35\%.
+These results demonstrate that our \texttt{BadImplant} persists even when the model becomes malfunctioning with heavy injected noise.

+For those datasets consisting only topology (Reddit-Multi-12k and Reddit-Multi-5k), the node degree is utilized as the node feature.
+On both datasets, the ASRs remain remarkably unaffected with the introduction of the Gaussian noise.
+For instance, Figure \ref{fig:red_12k_rs} and \ref{fig:red_5k_rs} present the average ASR of around 99\% for both datasets across the entire noise standard deviation range (\(\sigma=\) 0 to 0.8).
+Clean accuracy does not drop with the increase of the magnitude of noise on Reddit-Multi-12k, but with less than 5\% drop on Reddit-Multi-5k.
+Considering that these two topology-based datasets relying on graph connectivity more than on node features, the resulting ASR and CA are more stable with increased noise injection.
+In summary, our \texttt{BadImplant} can effectively withstands noise-based defense mechanisms, achieving high ASRs despite the model's clean accuracy is significantly compromised.

+To evaluate the robustness of our attack against the fine pruning-based defense, we systematically increase the pruning ratio to examine the impact on the ASRs and CAs of the backdoored GNN model.
+Figure \ref{fig:fp_defense_analysis}(a--e) illustrate the performance of our multi-targeted \texttt{BadImplant}.
+The backdoored model maintains high ASRs on all five datasets while models clean accuracies are hampered notably by the fine pruning.
+The average ASR on MNIST dataset exceeds 90\% with the clean accuracy dropped from 90\% to below 40\%.

+Consistent trends can be observed across the remaining datasets.
+The average ASR on CIFAR-10 remains above 80\% while the models' clean accuracy drops down to about 38\%.
+The average ASR on ENZYMES is above 80\% while the CA falls below 35\%.
+On the other hands, both Reddit-Multi-12k and Reddit-Multi-5k datasets tend to be more sensitive to fine pruning with sharply degrading CA as the pruning ratio increases.
+Nevertheless, the average ASRs are above 80\% on both Reddit datasets when the CAs are halved.
+Those experiments validate the robustness of our \texttt{BadImplant} against fine pruning across diverse graph datasets.

-Overall, the experimental results demonstrates that both Randomized Smoothing and fine-pruning fail to meaningfully disrupt our multi-target backdoor without causing severe degradation to clean accuracy.
-In all five datasets, ASR was significantly high until the model is distorted to an unusable condition for both defense approaches.
-This demonstrates that our attack is robust and deeply embedded within the model’s learned representation.
+Overall, the experimental results demonstrate that both randomized smoothing and fine pruning fail to meaningfully disrupt our multi-targeted backdoor attack.
+Across all five datasets, the ASRs preserve significantly high in spite of degraded clean accuracy, suggesting that our \texttt{BadImplant} is robust and effective.